How we hit our $30k ARR milestone

 But with all this feedback and feature requests it feels like I’m never done with my startup.
 There are lots of people building a SaaS startup to find their passive income, but it’s hard work (and probably never ends).
 For me there is this pressure from my customers to build all those nice things they want, which keeps me focused but also overwhelmed.
 I didn’t expect this and I’m not sure if I found a way.
 For now it seems to work to have focused weeks, just focus on one feature/theme and get that done in a week.

 This all wasn’t possible without the feedback and motivation I got from WIP and my first customers!
 It comes with pressure but without I would go nowhere, thank you 🙏

 For the next year I want to focus on enterprise clients.
 It’s a market that really needs a cookie/IP-less solution when GDPR and PECR are enforced.
 Simple Analytics is the only platform that is compliant for that future.

-I want to build more tools for bigger users like downloading Excel sheets, dig deeper into the data without making the dashboard more complex, unique visits, and way more…!
+I want to build more tools for bigger users like downloading Excel sheets, digging deeper into the data without making the dashboard more complex, unique visits, and way more…!

-Written by Adriaan van Rossum (follow on Twitter)
+Written by founder Adriaan van Rossum (follow on Twitter or LinkedIn)

 Found a mistake or a typo?
 Please submit a PR to my GitHub-repo.